camthegeek/camthegeek/README.md

 ### dev.

 Over 6 years of professional development working with teams ranging from 2 to 20 people in small to corporate businesses.
 A most recent accomplishment is providing a working e-commerce solution for a $9B popular publicly traded company and managing their store program.
+Currently on a team of excellent developers working on an AWS S3 alternative.
+See https://xanetservices.com/ for more details.

 ### geek.